wunderwuzzi23/firefox-cookiemonster/README.md

 It works for `Windows` and `macOS`, should also work on `Linux`.

-This technique is probably most useful when we don't have root or the user's credentials to decrypt cookies or can't attach a debugger to the browser.
+This technique is probably most useful when we don't have root or the user's credentials to decrypt cookies or can't attach a regular debugger to the browser process.

 Example output:
 ![ffcm output](https://embracethered.com/blog/images/2020/firefox/output.png)